 We like Manolin best for a full dinner, but it works equally well for snacking.
 Sit at the big U-shaped bar with a tropical rum cocktail, some ceviche, and a pile of lime-squeezed salt-and-pepper plantain chips.
 It’s ideal for a coworker happy hour or even a first date, and if you’re still hungry, order the black rice with squid and chorizo.

 2120 has a big bar, great small plates, and large-format punch bowls topped with edible flowers.
 It’s on the ground floor of an Amazon office building, so if you work there, you can’t beat it for post-work stress relief.
 At Happy Hour, there are snacks like mini pork belly tostadas, fries with homemade ketchup, and fresh oysters - but if you don’t make it in time for that, other things like hibiscus-braised beets, charcuterie, fish cakes, and even the bread basket with homemade honey butter will still make you happy.

 If you’re looking for a pub to snack at, this is it.
 There’s a good wine selection and some solid cocktails, and you can now make reservations.
 Expect a lively atmosphere perfect for impressing out-of-towners or just catching up with that random friend you haven’t seen in months over some foie gras-topped fries, bone marrow toast, and/or a great warm pretzel with Welsh rarebit (a.k.a. liquid cheese).

-Thanks to the addition of frozen watermelon, Revolution has some very good frosé during the warmer months.
+Thanks to the addition of frozen watermelon, The Belmont has some very good frosé during the warmer months.
 What you do with that information is up to you.
 What we would do is come with our friends, hang out on the sectional sofa, maybe play a board game, order some cured meats, cheeses, and a baguette, and plan our eventual drinks-and-light-bite-fueled world domination.
 But that’s just us.